 Can I Take Film Through Airport Security?

 Taking film photographs on holiday is the absolute best, and is why this question is asked so often.
 It is important to make sure your rolls of film get there and back safely.
-This article goes through all of the myths and the truths of travelling with rolls of film.
+There is a ton of misinformation about film and airport scanners; this article goes through all of the myths and the truths of travelling with rolls of film.

 Vintage camera on top of map